kedro-org/kedro/docs/source/databricks_integration/development/databricks_workspace.md

-# Developing with the Databricks Workspace
+# Developing with Databricks Workspace

 This tutorial uses the [PySpark Iris Kedro Starter](https://github.com/kedro-org/kedro-starters/tree/main/pyspark-iris) to illustrate how to bootstrap a Kedro project using Spark and deploy it to a [Databricks cluster on AWS](https://databricks.com/aws).